finiteloopme/tf-modules-argolis/samples/autopilot-with-mci/README.md

 > [Here][8] is a feature comparison for Autopilot and Standard.
 And [a guide][9] to help choose the mode of operation.

 ## Multi Cluster Ingress

+[Multi Cluster Ingress][11] is a cloud-hosted controller for deploying shared load balancing resources across clusters and across regions.

+Multi Cluster Ingress supports many use cases including:

+1. A single, consistent virtual IP (VIP) for an app, independent of where the app is deployed globally.
+2. Multi-regional, multi-cluster availability through health checking and traffic failover.
+3. Proximity-based routing through public Anycast VIPs for low client latency.
+4. Transparent cluster migration for upgrades or cluster rebuilds.

+A **MultiClusterService** is a custom resource used by Multi Cluster Ingress to represent sharing services across clusters.

 # References